ElevenFifty/EFTools/README.md

 use_frameworks!
 xcodeproj 'testapp.xcodeproj'

-pod 'EFTools', :git => 'https://github.com/ElevenFifty/EFTools.git', :branch => '0.2'
+pod 'EFTools', :git => 'https://github.com/ElevenFifty/EFTools.git', :tag => '0.3.1'
 ```

-**You will use branch 0.1 for any projects still building in Xcode 6.4**
+**You will use tag 0.1 for any projects still building in Xcode 6.4**

 EFTools has many dependencies that will be pulled down for you.
 They are as follows:
 * AFDateHelper (https://github.com/melvitax/AFDateHelper)